10 Design ideas for attic bedrooms with a luxury touch

 If not, then add some small up-lighters either in the centre or in corners.
 You could experiment with running LED strips along each side at the midpoint where the roof meets the wall.

-Another idea to experiment with is wall sconces at each end.
+Another bedroom lighting idea to experiment with is wall sconces at each end.
 They’ll add a sense of warmth and when used with a centre pendant can flood the space with light.

 Choosing the right flooring

 As with any room, you’ll run of our patience long before you’ve contemplated all of the different flooring options.
-However, there are a few to consider.
+However, there are a few flooring design ideas for attic bedrooms to consider.

 Most importantly, soundproofing.
 While stained wooden floors may look rustic, if they squeak or amplifier even the smallest noise to the room below then you might have sleepless nights.
 Of course, using a thin layer of soundproofing under the flooring can eliminate most of these issues.